apple/swift-log/Sources/Logging/Docs.docc/BestPractices/004-TestingLogging.md

 # 004: Testing code that logs

-Assert on what your code logged by capturing entries in memory, instead of bootstrapping a process-wide backend.
+Validate what you code logs by capturing entries in memory rather than bootstrapping a process-wide backend.

 ## Overview

-The `InMemoryLogging` product ships an `InMemoryLogHandler` that collects every emitted record into an array you can inspect with `#expect`.
-Keep it local to each test: a handler created in the test has no shared state, so tests stay isolated and parallel-safe — unlike ``LoggingSystem/bootstrap(_:)``, which sets one process-wide backend and traps if called twice.
+Import and use `InMemoryLogging`, which provides an `InMemoryLogHandler` that collects every emitted record into an array you can inspect.
+Keep a handler you create local to each test.
+Each handler that you create in a test has no shared state, so the test stays isolated is safe to run on parallel with other tests.
+Don't use ``LoggingSystem/bootstrap(_:)`` in a test, it sets one process-wide backend and traps if called twice.

 Add the product to your test target: